 Take a look at your closest friendships, and I’ll bet that you both prefer the same aspect.
 I had a great friend who had no problem accessing his feminine side whenever he needed to talk about his emotions.
 He was able to access both his masculine and feminine side easily enough, but some parts of his life were ruled by his more passive, feminine side and this caused him problems.

-If I were gay, and attracted to him, then that may have been an intimate relationship that may have worked.
-But since I’m very heterosexual, and have no physical attraction to other men, there was more of a chance of me becoming a 6′ 4” horse jockey than a relationship like that developing!
+If I were gay and attracted to him, then that may have been an intimate relationship that may have worked.
+But since I’m heterosexual and have no physical attraction toward other men, the relationship had no chance of developing.

-The point is, a strong friendship is usually accompanied by a strong preference of one shared aspect.
+The point is a strong friendship is usually accompanied by a strong preference for one shared aspect.
 You are both either more masculine, or both more feminine, but not opposite.
 And a strong intimate relationship is usually accompanied by an opposing aspect of masculine and feminine.
 Funny how that works huh?

 If that’s what works for you, or at least some version of that, don’t change a thing.
 Never change what fulfills you, unless it is hurting someone else.
 Do what works.